alephjs/alephjs.org/pages/docs/basic-features/apis.md

 export default [data, auth]
 ```

-As optional, you can also add global middlewares in `aleph.config.ts` those are put in front of `api/_middlewares.ts` defines:
+As optional, you can also add global middlewares in `aleph.config.ts`, those will be put in front of `api/_middlewares.ts` defines:

 ```ts
 import type { Config } from 'https://deno.land/x/aleph/types.d.ts'